 The Master of Ministry curriculum has three phases.

-- Bible content courses, one in Old Testament and one in New Testament, combined with BI 640 Doctrine and History of Preservation of the Text, provide the
+- Bible content courses, one in Old Testament and one in New Testament, combined with TH 640 Doctrine and History of Preservation of the Text, provide the

 student with foundational concepts to strengthen his love for God’s Word.